Drug crimes lawyer in Gasconade County, MO.

 Drug Crimes Lawyer in Gasconade County, MO: Strategically Defending Your Case

 Drug crime convictions in Gasconade County, MO come with severe consequences, but our skilled attorneys can quickly and thoroughly identify weaknesses in the prosecution’s evidence.
-While no two cases are alike, here’s how we work to build a robust defense strategy:
+While no two cases are alike, here’s how we work to build a powerful defense strategy:

-Fighting Unreasonable Search and Seizure
+Fighting Unlawful Search and Seizure

 Under the Fourth Amendment, evidence obtained through an illegal search or seizure cannot be used against you.
 If law enforcement lacked probable cause or failed to obtain a valid warrant, we’ll push to have that evidence excluded.
 This could be the key to reducing your charges or getting a dismissal.

-Disputing Possession
+Challenge Possession

-Gasconade County, MO possession charges hinge on proving that you had control over the drugs.
-If the substances were located in a shared area or there’s ambiguity about ownership, we can argue that you were not in possession.
-Missouri law recognizes two types of possession:
+Possession charges require sufficient evidence of possession of the drugs.
+If the drugs were found in a shared space or if ownership is unclear, we can argue that you were not in possession.
+There are two types of possession:

 - Constructive Possession: While you may not have actual physical possession of a drug, you might have knowledge of and control of where the drugs are located, along with both the power and intention of physically possessing the drug at some time in the future.

-Proving Lack of Awareness
+Arguing Lack of Awareness

 Chain of Custody Errors